StarCrossPortal/bug-hunting-101/LEVEL_1/exercise_2/README.md

 # Exercise 2

 ## CVE-2020-6542
 I sugget you don't search any report about it to prevents get too much info like patch.
 Our goal is to find some bugs, not construct Poc.
-But in true, Poc can proof that we are right.
+But in truth, Poc can proof that we are right.

-In order to reduce the difficulty of setting up the environment, we do it by code auditing.
+This time we do it by code audit, and download source code.

-## Details
+### Details

+> When a new texture is bound, the texture binding state is updated before
+> updating the active texture cache.
+With this ordering, it is possible to delete
+> the currently bound texture when the binding changes and then use-after-free it
+> when updating the active texture cache.
+>
-> Use-After-Free vulnerability in libglesv2!gl::Texture::onUnbindAsSamplerTexture
+> The bug reason in angle/src/libANGLE/State.cpp

 ---------